 As the capital and largest city in the country, Athens is home to a large international population and a welcoming ex-pat community.
 Wherever you go, you won’t be too far from a friendly international on a similar journey to yourself.

 On the other hand, many digital nomads living in Greece prefer to base themselves on one of the idyllic islands.
-While there won’t be as much of an ex-pat community on these small islands, with low population counts, you will benefit from a great natural environment, low crime rates, and a down-to-earth way of life.
-Popular islands for ex-pats include Corfu, Crete, Rhodes, Spetses, and Lefkada, each with its own special offering.
+There won’t be as much of an ex-pat community on these smaller islands.
+Because they have low population counts, you will benefit from a great natural environment, low crime rates, and a down-to-earth way of life.
+Popular islands for ex-pats include staying on Milos, Corfu, Crete, Rhodes, Spetses, and Lefkada, each with its own special offering.